 - We will then bring your cat back to your doorstep.

-- We can take payment via email, phone or posted cheque to eliminate the need for you to handle our card machine.
-The cost of this visit will be a bit higher than normal due to increased running costs of the much larger Catmobile (£95 plus any necessary treatment for those in our area, or starting at £150 if you live outside of our area).
+- We can take payment via card or bank transfer to eliminate the need for you to handle our card machine.
+The cost of this visit is higher than normal due to increased running costs of the much larger Catmobile (£137 plus any necessary treatment) and the fact that a single visit in the Catmobile will take up a significant portion of our day.

-Don’t worry, no matter which option you choose, your cat will still receive the same expert advice and gentle handling as normal!
+Don’t worry, no matter which option you choose, your cat will still receive the same gentle handling and cuddles as normal!

 We will be constantly re-evaluating our policies in line with current government and health service advice.
 If you have any questions about our service during these uncertain times, please do not hesitate to get in touch.